junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 But he has to tell.
 Sooner or later.

 He swallows hard.
 There are blades in his throat.
 Every swallow, every sentence, the words are cutting him new wound.
 Bleeding.
+Wounds that will never heal again.

 They already know the answer.
 Just by looking at him.
-But he has to say it.
-Cas is...
-Cas...
-He chokes.
-Cas is gone.
+But he has to say it. *Cas is...
+Cas...* He chokes at the thought. *Cas is gone.*

 Dean forces the words out, one word at a time.
 Eventually.
 "Cas saved me."